-Take the case of Zee Entertainment, which just three years ago was a sought-after quality stock that figured in many fund portfolios, thanks to the company’s rising TRP and ad share, lucrative foray into new regional markets and high margin and return ratios.
-But with the company’s promoter loan saga coming to light in 2019, the stock was battered to a fifth of its peak value by March 2020 and has only lately staging a tentative recovery.
-Investors who chose the stock for its stellar prospects in 2018 and kept SIPping it till date, would have made a negative XIRR of 8% in a raging bull market!
+Take the case of Zee Entertainment, which, few years ago, was a sought-after quality stock that figured in many fund portfolios, thanks to the company’s rising TRP and ad share, lucrative foray into new regional markets and high margin and return ratios.
+But with the company’s promoter loan saga coming to light in 2019, the stock was battered to a fifth of its peak value by March 2020 and is still languishing.
+Investors who chose the stock for its stellar prospects in 2018 and kept SIP ping it, you would still be in losses.

 It can lead to concentration risks